Journey Home Singers

 Our musical repertoire includes sacred music from different traditions, spirituals, lullabies, hospice music, a few golden oldies and songs in other languages.
 Our singers blend gently to provide as peaceful and uplifting an experience as possible.

 If you are interested in joining Journey Home, you are welcomed to visit our practices to learn more about our approach.
 Sensitivity to the sacred time preceding death, musical ability, and availability to come when needed are necessary components for any singing volunteer.
 Acceptance of new members is based on our needs for particular voice parts and a person’s ability to sing in tune and hold their own part with other parts.
 Singers who sing at bedside must be certified.
-The path to certification includes the following: 1) attending some practice sessions; 2) interview/audition with music directors; 3) fill out application (can be downloaded here or obtained from volunteer coordinator; 4) attend a training session with the Hospice Volunteer Coordinator and complete paperwork; 5) obtain a health screening at the hospital for TB screening, immunization records and proof of flu shot 6) make a one-year commitment to the group with an expectation of rehearsing twice per month, and participating in at least one sing a month and 7) receive access to an official practice book.
-Once certified, Journey Home singers receive a Hospice badge.
+Once certified, you will receive access to an official practice book and a Hospice badge.
+The path to certification includes: